 - Use only nontoxic products for pest management.

-- Use a HEPA (high efficiency particulate air) vacuum that helps prevent allergens from escaping into the air.
+- Use a HEPA vacuum to help prevent allergens from escaping into the air.

 - Get rid of wall-to-wall carpeting if possible and use hardwood floors.

 - Take steps to manage pet allergens.
 Always keep animals out of the bedroom.
-When brushing them, do it outdoors to keep out dander.
+When brushing them, do it outdoors to keep dander out.

 - Do not leave food out and keep trash cans sealed with heavy lids to reduce pests.

 - Do not use air fresheners, scented cleaning products or candles.

 - Stop smoking, or at least do not smoke in the home or car so the residue doesn’t get into walls or in fabrics.
 Smokers should change their clothes before being around children.

 - Make sure laundry dryers and kitchen and bathroom fans are venting properly.